-In Section 2.18, "Biogenic processing" [108] we describe the SMOKE programs that are needed for each of these processing types for both BEIS2 and BEIS3 processing, and additional details about what activities are accomplished during each step.
+In Section 2.17, "Biogenic processing" [93] we describe the SMOKE programs that are needed for each of these processing types for both BEIS2 and BEIS3 processing, and additional details about what activities are accomplished during each step.

 2.8.4.
-Mobile-source processing using Mobile6
+Mobile-source processing using MOVES

-SMOKE provides two ways of processing mobile sources using Mobile6.
+SMOKE provides two ways of processing mobile sources using MOVES.
 (Recall that by "mobile sources" in SMOKE we mean on-road mobile sources.)
 The first approach is to compute mobile emissions values prior to running SMOKE and provide them to SMOKE as input; we call this the precomputed-emissions approach.
-The second approach is to provide SMOKE with VMT data, meteorology data, and MOBILE6 inputs, and have SMOKE compute the mobile emissions based on these data; this is called the VMT approach.
-These approaches are not mutually exclusive, so it is possible to provide both precomputed emissions and VMT data to SMOKE and have the system compute only some of the emissions using MOBILE6.
+The second approach is to provide SMOKE with VMT data, Vehicle population (VPOP) data, meteorology data, and MOVES outputs, and have SMOKE compute the mobile emissions based on these data; this is called the MOVES approach.
+These approaches are not mutually exclusive, so it is possible to provide both precomputed emissions and VMT and VPOP data to SMOKE and have the system compute only some of the emissions using MOVES outputs.
 Both processing approaches can produce criteria, particulate, and toxics emissions results.

 The precomputed-emissions approach is quite similar to the processing method for area sources.
-In fact, Figure 2.8, "Base case area-source processing steps" [34], Figure 2.9, "Future- or past-year growth and optional control area-processing steps" [35], and Figure 2.10, "Alternative future- or past-year growth and control area-processing steps" [36] from Section 2.8.2, "Area-source processing" [34] show exactly the processing steps needed for processing mobile sources using SMOKE and the precomputed-emissions approach.
+In fact, Figure 2.8, "Base case area-source processing steps" [30], Figure 2.9, "Future- or past-year growth and optional control area-processing steps" [31], and Figure 2.10, "Alternative future- or past-year growth and control area-processing steps" [32] from Section 2.8.2, "Area-source processing" [30] show exactly the processing steps needed for processing mobile sources using SMOKE and the precomputed-emissions approach.
 As in base-case processing for area sources, emissions in the inventory file are subdivided to hourly emissions during temporal allocation, assigned chemical speciation factors during speciation, and assigned spatial allocation factors during gridding.
 The merge step combines the hourly emissions, speciation matrix, and gridding matrix to create model-ready emissions.
 For future- or past-year processing, the growth and controls step is added to create the growth and control matrices, while the grow inventory step converts the inventory from the base year to a future or past year.
 The control matrix can be optionally used in the merge step to apply control factors to the future- or past-year emissions.
 Note that, unlike the VMT approach, in the precomputed-emissions approach SMOKE will not model the variations in emissions caused by temperature, humidity, or other meteorological settings.

-The VMT approach is much different from the precomputed-emissions approach.
-Figure 2.13, "Base case mobile VMT approach processing steps" [39] summarizes the VMT approach.
-First, VMT data (both link and county-total) by road class and vehicle type are input to SMOKE.
-The chemical speciation step computes the chemical speciation factors for each county, road class, vehicle type, emissions process (e.g., exhaust start, exhaust running, evaporative, hot soak, diurnal), and pollutant and stores the necessary factors for this transformation.
-The gridding step allocates the link sources to grid cells and uses spatial surrogates to allocate county-total emissions to grid cells, storing the factors needed for these allocations.
-The gridding step also creates "ungridding" factors which are used to create county-based meteorology data in the meteorology processing step.
+The MOVES approach is much different from the precomputed-emissions approach.
+Figure 2.13, "MOVES mobile RatePerDistance processing steps" [36] and Figure 2.14, "MOVES mobile RatePerVehicle and RatPerProfile (off-network) processing steps" [36] summarize the MOVES approach.
+First, county total VMT data by road class and vehicle type or county total VPOP by vehicle type are input to SMOKE.
+The chemical speciation step computes the chemical speciation factors for each county, road class, vehicle type, emissions process (e.g., exhaust start, exhaust running, evaporative processes, extended idle, and crankcase), and pollutant and stores the necessary factors for this transformation.
+The gridding step allocates the sources to grid cells and uses spatial surrogates to allocate county-total emissions to grid cells, storing the factors needed for these allocations.